Skip to main content

 Q: What should I consider when planning for future GPU upgrades beyond the H100?

-A: Stay informed about NVIDIA's roadmap and upcoming GPU releases, such as the anticipated B200 in early 2025.
+A: Stay informed about NVIDIA's roadmap and upcoming GPU releases.
+NVIDIA's B200 (Blackwell architecture) is now available, offering up to 2.5x the training performance of H100.
 Consider the scalability of your infrastructure and the ease of integrating newer technologies to future-proof your investments.

 References